ChoBioLab/corescpy/README.md

 If you have multiple modalities, you can access the gene expression modality using either `self.adata[self._assay]` (having specified assay=the name of the RNA modality in your AnnData, which is usually "rna," in the `Cripsr()` initialization method call when you first create your object) or using the alias `self.rna`.

-Similarly, you can access the `.obs` attribute of your AnnData using `self.adata.obs` directly, or simply `self.obs`.
-The same holds true for `.var`, `.uns`, and `.obsm`, except that while `self.obs` for multi-modal objects holds the overall `.obs` attribute (with prefixes by assay on the column names, e.g., rna:num_umis, adt:num_umis), the others listed call the gene expression modality attribute directly (e.g., `self.adata[self._assay].uns`).

-If you have multi-modal data in `self.adata`, it's convenient to access the `.obs` attribute specifically of your AnnData's gene expression modality using the alias `self.rna.obs` instead of the long-form `self.adata[self._assay].obs`.
+Thus, if you have multi-modal data in `self.adata`, it's convenient to access the AnnData attributes specifically of your AnnData's gene expression modality using, for instance, the alias `self.rna.obs` instead of the long-form `self.adata[self._assay].obs`.

 These aliases are not only convenient for their brevity, but also allow for a more generalizable way to call specific objects.
 For instance, if you wanted to write a script that frequently calls the `.obs` attribute of the RNA data, and you want it to work for both uni- and multi-modal data, instead of repeatedly writing, for example: